 NextGenLaw LLP recently obtained a property tax exemption for a Community Hub in Cambridge.
 Read about the issues here.

 Is a block of air that you purchase "land" as defined in the Assessment Act?
-The Ontario Court of Appeal says no!
+The Ontario Court of Appeal says yes!

 In our last blog in this series on burden of proof, we explored the issues with allowing MPAC a second chance at proving current value.
 In this installment, we take a look at whether current value is truly being determined when the Board makes such a determination based on insufficient evidence...